 Contact our accomplished Columbus truck accident lawyers to get the justice you deserve.
 We have helped injured victims and their families recover compensation for their losses, or the wrongful death of a loved one, for over 30 years.
 Our legal team knows how far-reaching a truck accident’s effects are and wishes to provide you and your family with our unwavering support and guidance throughout the claims process.
 To learn more about your legal options, we welcome you to contact our Columbus personal injury law firm for a free consultation with one of our dedicated lawyers.

 Due to the drastic difference in size and weight between a semi-truck, 18- wheeler or other commercial truck and an automobile, the car’s occupants typically sustain serious injuries.
 The following are some of the most common types of truck accident injuries.

 Head and brain injuries

-The immense force of a truck collision can cause severe injuries to the head.
+A truck collision’s immense force can cause severe head injuries.
 Traumatic brain injuries (TBI) can lead to unconsciousness, paralysis, disability, coma, and death.

 Neck and back injuries

 The impact of a truck crash can cause a person’s head to be forcefully and quickly thrown backward and then forward.
 This violent motion can cause damage to the bones, discs, and ligaments in the neck and spine.
 These injuries range from mild to severe, with the most serious carrying the potential for permanent paralysis and death.

 One of the most frequent truck accident injuries is broken or fractured bones.
 Many broken bones heal naturally, while others require extensive surgery to repair.
 If not immediately treated, fractured and broken bones run the risk of causing internal bleeding, nerve damage, infection, and permanent deformity.